 How Much Do UX Design Bootcamps Cost?

 The average UX design bootcamp costs between $7,000 and $17,000, but there are a few cheaper options.
 In general, self-paced programs are more affordable than in-person or live online courses because they come with less personalized attention.

 Most bootcamps offer flexible payment options to help students afford tuition.
 This might include deferred tuition options, private loans, and installment plans.
 You can also lower your UX design bootcamp cost by applying for scholarships.

 Best Free UX Design Bootcamps and Courses

 The following section will provide more information about the best free UX design bootcamp options.
 Entirely free UX design bootcamps are rare, but many schools offer free short courses or prep programs that can be a great resource to help you pick up basic technical skills required for a career in design.

 UX Design Bootcamp | Baseline HQ

-The UX Design Bootcamp introduces you to the concept of user experience design and basic design principles like hierarchy, color, typography, and layout.
+This free UX Design Bootcamp introduces you to the concept of user experience design and basic design principles like hierarchy, color, typography, and layout.
 You also learn graphic design, what wireframing is, how to use prototyping tools and how to create a design workflow.

 UX Design Bootcamp Prep Course | BrainStation

-This free UX Design Bootcamp Prep Course will teach you the fundamentals of user experience design through 17 lessons intended for novices.
+The UX design bootcamp at BrainStation costs money, but you can take the comprehensive prep course for free.
+The course covers the fundamentals of user experience design through 17 lessons intended for novices.
 By finishing this prep course, you’ll learn practical knowledge that can be applied to design new solutions and receive assistance in applying to UX design bootcamps.